PAY EQUITY TASK FORCE

 Beginning in January of 2016, the State of California took the lead in addressing the wage gap that continues to bedevil the jobs women hold and careers they pursue.

 She Negotiates co-founder, Victoria Pynchon, was chosen to help the California Commission on the Status of Women and Girls roll out the new California Pay Equity law to employees and employers alike.
-As a member of the Commission’s Pay Equity Task Force, Victoria will be responsible for community outreach, assuring that every woman and every employer in the state of California understands the rights and remedies created by the new law.
+As a member of the Commission’s Pay Equity Task Force, Victoria was responsible for community outreach, assuring that every woman and every employer in the state of California understands the rights and remedies created by the new law.

 In the sidebar are to two articles describing the 2016 law and 2017 amendment that requires employers to: